DevvoTecnologia/Junior-Challenge/README.md

-# Desafio Fullstack: Os Anéis do Poder
+# Desafio Fullstack: Os Anéis de Poder
 _One Challenge to rule them all, One Challenge to find them, One Challenge to bring them all, and in the darkness bind them_

 ## 💍 Contexto do Desafio